 2nd day: From Paine Grande, you’ll continue to Italiano ranger station and camping zone where you can either stay for the night or continue a few more km to Frances camping zone.
 Either way, leave the backpack at Italiano and hike the Frances Valley to Britanico, an easy slightly uphill 10 km round trip (trail all the way to Britanico lookout is closed for trekkers, only available with special permission from the park).

 3rd day: Starting from Italiano or Frances camping zone, continue to the Torres ranger station and camping zone.
-Although this campsite is closed for the 2017/2018 season, you can stay at Chileno Lodge and camping zone.
+You can stay at Chileno Lodge and camping zone.
 Your cost for camping will increase, even though you want to stay at Chileno campsite and cook yourself, you’ll have to pay for the food they provide.

 4th day: Check before when the sun rises so you have enough time to get to the Torres lookout to see the sunrise.
 You can see the Torres towers during the daylight and they will be equally spectacular.
 It takes 45 minutes from Torres campsite to the Torres lookout, add another 1,5h if you’re coming from Chileno.

 Enjoy the beautiful view and then head back to the Las Torres hotel to catch the shuttle for Laguna Amarga/national park entrance.
 From there, the bus that took you to the park will drive you back to Puerto Natales (make sure you don’t lose the bus ticket during the trek).

 If we were to do the W trek again, we would choose this option.
 Since it’s only 4 days and you’re carrying food for only 3 days (full board in Chileno is mandatory while camping), the weight of the backpack goes down significantly.
 That means more enjoyable trek and carrying less weight.